 During Day of Service, Assumption Students Demonstrate Volunteerism and Compassion

 On the day before the Class of 2023 arrived on campus, nearly 200 student-leaders volunteered in several locations across the city of Worcester as part of the annual Assumption Loves Worcester Day of Service.
-Student-leaders came together to spruce up public housing complexes as part of the College’s mission to serve through compassionate service.
+Student-leaders came together to spruce up public housing complexes as part of Assumption's mission to serve through compassionate service.

 “Today is a special day for the Assumption community just for everyone to get together and show their love for Assumption which extends beyond the Assumption gates,” said Jordan Swift, a resident director who supervised the student work at an apartment complex on Lincoln Street.
 “Showing our love for the community, showing our love for Worcester, and beyond.”

-For the last six years, the College has worked with the Worcester Housing Authority (WHA) for the Assumption Loves Worcester Day of Service, in which student-leaders spend a few hours volunteering at community areas in need of assistance.
+For the last six years, Assumption has worked with the Worcester Housing Authority (WHA) for the Assumption Loves Worcester Day of Service, in which student-leaders spend a few hours volunteering at community areas in need of assistance.
 The student-leaders volunteered to help with tasks to gentrify three different public housing complexes in the city.

 Mike Reynolds, maintenance supervisor of Great Brook Valley properties, welcomed the students, who spent the morning painting railings and gates, parking lot barricades, and helped assemble a fence across the 26-acre Great Brook Valley and Curtis Apartments property.